vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-configuring-custom-images-for-the-sku-selector.md

 1. Access your store's Admin.
 2. Go to **Catalog** > **Categories**.
-3. Choose the desired categorie and in `ACTIONS` click on **Field(SKU)**
+3. Choose the desired category and in `ACTIONS` click on **Field(SKU)**
-4. In **Field** click in the group's `Edit` and in the fields **Name** and **Text** complete with a color variation name which you can check the values in the [SKU Selector component](https://github.com/vtex-apps/store-components/blob/e130859a02e5c5d5e9deb9494bde9cfb6a0babc2/react/components/SKUSelector/utils/index.ts#L50-L72).
+4. In **Field** click in the group's `Edit`.
+5. In the fields **Name** and **Text** complete with a color variation name which you can check the values in the [SKU Selector component](https://github.com/vtex-apps/store-components/blob/e130859a02e5c5d5e9deb9494bde9cfb6a0babc2/react/components/SKUSelector/utils/index.ts#L50-L72).
 For example:

 ![color-name](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-configuring-custom-images-for-the-sku-selector-4.png)

-5. Click on `Save` to make your changes available on SKU with thumbnail images.
+6. Click on `Save` to make your changes available on SKU with thumbnail images.